preethamam/Weighted-Adjacency-Matrix-of-Image/README.md

 1. Sometimes `plot(G)` or `plot(G,'Layout','force')` produces strange looking graphs.

 # Adaptation of open source
-Some of the MATLAB adjacency functions are adapted from the [Stack Overflow](https://stackoverflow.com/questions/3277541/construct-adjacency-matrix-in-matlab) and heavily improved.
+Some of the MATLAB adjacency functions are adapted from the [Stack Overflow](https://stackoverflow.com/questions/3277541/construct-adjacency-matrix-in-matlab).